 Depending on the size of your business, you may have dozens or even hundreds or contracts to manage at any given time.
 Unfortunately, humans are imperfect creatures, and it's only a matter of time before a mistake will be made with a contract.
 You may miss a renewal deadline, or perhaps you'll even lose a contract in the shuffle.

 Because contracts are becoming increasingly electronic documents, you might want to consider implementing some form of contract lifecycle management software within your organization.
-A contract lifecycle management solution allows you to easily track and maintain all of your contracts electronically.
+A CLM softwrare allows you to easily track and maintain all of your contracts electronically.
 Modern cloud software providers are surprisingly cost-effective, efficient, and secure.

 In today's economy where businesses of all sizes are looking for creative ways to scale back on spending, why would you want to take on another software-related expense?
 There are plenty of reasons, actually.

 When was the last time you struggled to click through a dozen screens in search of a vendor contract?
 Or the last time you misplaced an important contract you know you had saved on your computer?
 If you work with contracts on a regular basis, it probably hasn't been very long.
 When you have a contract management program, all of your contracts are digitally and conveniently stored in one place, making them easy to locate and manage.

 Plus, easy-to-use search functions make it possible to find the contracts you're looking for using simple keywords, or to group your contracts by tags, which means you spend less time scouring for documents and more time being productive.